 CPG manufacturers have learned that simply providing a warehouse address and an online mission statement is no longer enough.
 Without a comprehensive supply chain transparency report to back up the mission statement, alluding to brand ethics/sustainability measures that exist only in theory can have an adverse effect.

 Building consumer trust in an industry gone mad

 Realistic counterfeits aren’t the only threat to CPG brand equity.
 Private label brands and online startups are giving legacy CPG retailers a run for their money.
 So, the question becomes, how can trusted CPG brands properly market the value of their products to compete with the lowball pricing or generic and counterfeit goods?
 Transparency is key.

 Few CPG brands recognize that their ability to create a transparent, honest sustainability report and to create an agile supply chain can both come from the same source: a PLM solution that enables them to interface with external suppliers.
 The same software that enables CPG brand decision makers to chat with suppliers, shipping companies, retailers, and end consumers will help compose an ongoing sustainability report based on real product data.
-And those critical product data points can be compiled and shared in seconds on the right PLM platform.
+And those critical product data points can be compiled and shared in seconds on the right Unified Product Collaboration platform.